 - Pardon me – This phrase is interchangeable with "excuse me."
 Pardon me sounds more formal.

 - I beg your pardon – Some people, particularly those who learned manners from Southern belle moms, would never have said, "What?" when asking someone to repeat what they'd just said.
-I was always told that "I beg your pardon" was much more polite and less harsh.
-The origin of this phrase makes me smile because it means to release someone from punishment.
+Many of us were told that "I beg your pardon" was much more polite and less harsh.
+The origin of this phrase makes us because it means to release someone from punishment.

 - I'm sorry – When you make a mistake, hurt someone's feelings, or do something that you know you shouldn't have done, saying, "I'm sorry," is always the first thing you should say.
-You're letting the other person know you regret having done whatever it was.
+You're acknowledging your faux pas and letting the other person know you regret having done whatever it was.

 Words and phrases that need to be eradicated from your vocabulary:

-- No problem – When I thank someone, and that person in turn says, "No problem," I cringe.
+- No problem – When someone is thanked, and that person in turn says, "No problem," some people cringe.
 Even though it's the contemporary way of saying, "You're welcome," it seems abrupt and makes no sense in this context.

 - Yep, yeah, and nope – These words are rude versions of "yes" and "no." The proper words are only one syllable, so why not simply use them?